nclark-lab/PhyloGenomicsLab/README.md

 Which do not make sense?
 Could you offer an explanation?
 In our study of this trait, it is important to account for traits that are coincidental in these species.
-The major example being the loss of body hair in the whales, pangolins, and armadillo, which makes certain hair proteins like keratins appear accelerated in this study as well.
+The major example being the loss of body hair in the whales, pangolins, and armadillo, which makes certain hair and skin proteins like keratins appear accelerated in this study as well!
+For example, in the processes of "cornification", "keratinization", and related terms.
-The solution to these competing convergent traits is to weigh evidence for each alternative hypothesis (hair...) for each gene using **Bayes Factors**.
+The solution to these competing convergent traits is to weigh evidence for each alternative hypothesis (hair...) for each gene using **Bayes Factors**, and assign each gene to the best fitting convergent trait.
-We employed this in our study of hair in [Kowalczyk, Chikina, & Clark. *eLife* 2022](https://elifesciences.org/articles/76911), in which each gene was sorted into the best fitting convergent trait.
+We employed this in our study of hair in [Kowalczyk, Chikina, & Clark. *eLife* 2022](https://elifesciences.org/articles/76911).

 Try variations of the enrichment analysis, such as different numbers of top genes, different ontologies, or the ranked list choice in Step 2.